teacheredu-euniwell/oer-diversity-inclusion/README.md

 Target Group
 ----------

-The OER is aimed at teachers and student teachers , but it is also open to wider audiences in the area of education.
+The OER is aimed at student teachers, but also to in-service teachers and a wider audiences in the area of education.

 No prior knowledge is required
 -------------------------------------------